0SliverBullet/CS301-Embedded-System-and-Microcomputer-Principle/README.md

   `Final Project`: [TBG Battle System](https://github.com/0SliverBullet/CS301-Embedded-System-and-Microcomputer-Principle/tree/main/2022-Fall/CS301-2022FALL-project-GROUP1)

 - I am a **Student Assistant (SA)** for this course in 2023 Fall now.
-This job requires me answer students' questions in the lab classroom on 14:00 - 16:00, Tuesday,  answer students' questions in QQ group, design assignments and check assignments, check lab practices and register scores for each examinee.
+This job requires me to answer students' questions in the lab classroom on 14:00 - 16:00, Tuesday,  answer students' questions in QQ group, design assignments and check assignments, check lab practices and register scores for each examinee.

   The main contributions as a student assistant is summarized as follows:

-  > Responsible for the design of Assignment1 in 2023-Fall.
+  > Responsible for the design of Assignment1 in 2023 Fall.
   >
   > Port the LCD driver from keilv5 to STM32Cube, enable the usage of LCD screen in MiniSTM32 V4.